timchen0326/ed_sheeran_spotify_analysis/README.md

 ## Statement on LLM Usage

 All aspects of the code and text that involved language model assistance were written using ChatGPT-4o.
 This includes enhancing clarity, drafting text, and refining code.
-All interactions with ChatGPT-4o are documented for reproducibility.
+All interactions with ChatGPT-4o are documented for reproducibility and full transparancy in `other/llm` folder.